PlanterApp/planter_docs/content/en/docs/700_connect/index.md

 ---
 title: "Connect with us"
-description: "Connect with the Planter team!"
+description: "Connect with the Planter team"
 weight: 700
 draft: false
 url: "connect"